arnold-almeida/laravel-elasticsearch/README.md

 Extend the abstract `ElasticDocument` so you get some easy CRUD.

-Lets assume we are working with movies.
+Let's assume we are working with movies.

 ```php